 A single CFS can process information from any number of connectors.
-For example, a CFS might process files retrieved by a File System Connector, web pages retrieved by a HTTP connector, and e-mail messages retrieved by an Exchange Connector.
+For example, a CFS might process files retrieved by a File System Connector, web pages retrieved by a Web Connector, and e-mail messages retrieved by an Exchange Connector.

-To use the Web Connector to index documents into IDOL Server, you must have a CFS.
-When you install the Web Connector, you can choose to install a CFS or point the connector to an existing CFS.
+To use the File System Connector to index documents into IDOL Server, you must have a CFS.
+When you install the File System Connector, you can choose to install a CFS or point the connector to an existing CFS.